syncfusion-content/angular-docs/angular/GettingStarted/getting-started-webpack.md

 </tr>
 <tr>
 <td> index.html  </td>
 <td> It is the host page of application.
 It loads all needed libraries and essential scripts in a prescribed order.
-It holds a custom tag which is used for load the meta data of `AppComponent`. <br> E.g.: `ej-app` is the custom tag in our cloned seed application. </td>
+It holds a custom tag which is used to load the meta data of `AppComponent`. <br> E.g.: `ej-app` is the custom tag in our cloned seed application. </td>
 </tr>
 <tr>
 <td>tsconfig.json</td>